elliotjcrowley/DAML-notes/README.md

     - Then enter your UUN
     - Then enter your password (when you type this, no symbols will show as a security measure).

-This will create a directory called `notes.git` which contains the notebooks for each week.
+This will create a directory called `notes` which contains the notebooks for each week.

 #### Written by Elliot J. Crowley and &copy; The University of Edinburgh 2022-23